Eyal708/WebApplication/README.md

-# Web application for running trnsformations between Fst and Migration matrices.
+# Web application for running transformations between Fst and Migration matrices.
 This is an interface implementation for the population_structure package: https://pypi.org/project/population-structure/ All the code for computing the transormations is ran locally on the user's browser.
 ## Migration -> Fst